JaredVogt/summarai/README.md

-# Voice Memo Processing & Transcription Workflow
+# summarai - Audio Processing & Transcription System

 A comprehensive system for automatically processing voice memos and audio/video files with transcription, summarization, and intelligent organization.